jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 | _Tannerella_              | _Tannerella forsythia_ 92A2                               | 5              | TRUE     |
 | _Treponema_               | _Treponema socranskii_ subsp. _paredis_ ATCC 35535        | 5              | TRUE     |

+#### R11.4.1 Reference selection comparison and final selection

+The selection based on the different metrics were performed manually and via an automated system, which is compared in `06-additional_data_files` under Data R29.
+The list above in Table R8 showed high concordance with the visual inspection, and therefore the visual taxon selection was used only when there was not a clear 'winner' from the automated selection (e.g. Selenomonas)

 The reference genomes of the selected taxa can be copied from the [super-reference downloaded files](#r112-super-reference-construction), and multiple chromosomes are collapsed as again described in